Skip to main content

 What are the Division 22 Standards?

-The rules contained in Chapter 581, Division 22 of Oregon Administrative Rules (OARs) are the educational standards that the Oregon Legislature or the State Board has determined must be met in order to be a standard school district.
-Compliance with the Division 22 Standards ensures every student in Oregon public schools is provided with a baseline level of service.
-The Division 22 Standards can be found on the Secretary of State’s Oregon Administrative Rules Database
+The Division 22 Standards are the requirements that the Oregon Legislature or the State Board of Education has determined must be met in order to be a standard school district.
+These requirements are codified in Chapter 581, Division 22 of Oregon Administrative Rules and can be found on the Secretary of State’s Oregon Administrative Rules Database.
+The standards that districts must meet contain requirements relating to curriculum and instruction, district policies, performance and accountability, and human resources and staffing.
+Compliance with the Division 22 Standards ensures every student in Oregon public schools is provided with a standard, or baseline, level of service.

 Questions & Support